 During these years, with New Hampshire’s location on the frontier between British and French colonies in North America, it was in the line of many military conflicts, including King William’s War, Queen Anne’s War, Father Rale’s War, and King George’s War.
-By the 1740s most of the native population had either been killed or driven out of the province’s territory.
+By the 1740s, most native populations had either been killed or driven out of the province’s territory.

 Under King George II, New Hampshire returned to its provincial status with a governor of its own, Benning Wentworth, who was its chief magistrate from 1741 to 1766.
 During his term, New Hampshire was beset with Indian troubles during the French and Indian War.
-Wentworth also complicated New Hampshire’s territorial claims by interpreting the provincial charter to include territory west of the Connecticut River and began issuing land grants in this territory, which was also claimed by the Province of New York.
-The so-called New Hampshire Grants area became a subject of contention from the 1740s until the 1790s when it was admitted to the United States as the state of Vermont.
+Wentworth also complicated New Hampshire’s territorial claims by interpreting the provincial charter to include territory west of the Connecticut River and began issuing land grants in this territory, which the Province of New York also claimed.
+The so-called New Hampshire Grants area became a subject of contention from the 1740s until the 1790s, when it was admitted to the United States as the state of Vermont.

 Benning Wentworth died in 1770 and was succeeded by his nephew, Sir John Wentworth, the last of the royal governors.
-He is perhaps best known because of his purchase of a 36-mile tract of land on the shore of Lake Winnipesaukee where he established an estate known as Kingswood, which later became known as Wolfeborough.
+He is perhaps best known because he purchased a 36-mile tract of land on the shore of Lake Winnipesaukee, where he established an estate known as Kingswood, later known as Wolfeborough.
 Today, this estate is the oldest summer resort in America.
-His beneficial acts during his service included the building of roads, including one from Portsmouth to Kingswood; publishing the first accurate state map; organizing the State militia; his help in founding Dartmouth College; and the building of Wentworth House, now owned by the State.
+His beneficial acts during his service included building roads, including one from Portsmouth to Kingswood; publishing the first accurate state map; organizing the State militia; his help in founding Dartmouth College; and building of Wentworth House, now owned by the State.
 Loyal to the English crown, he embarked for Nova Scotia at the beginning of the American Revolution.